UtrechtUniversity/streetview-greenery/README.md

 #### Creating a dataset [street_green.py]

-The script "streetgreen.py" is the workhorse of the package, downloading and processing images.
+The script "streetgreen.py" is the workhorse of the package, downloading and processing images, doing spatial kriging and creating maps.
 Currently a single data source is included, which is panoramas provided freely by the municipality of Amsterdam: [data.amsterdam.nl](https://data.amsterdam.nl).

 By default the program will select some area in Amsterdam/Almere and it will sample panoramas in a grid.
 At the coarsest level it will obtain one data point for each 1km x 1km tile.
 Then from the greenery measure of each of these tiles, a map will be constructed using a Kriging procedure.

-Options for the "street_green.py" script can be obtained by navigating to the installation directory and typing:
+Options for the "streetgreen.py" script can be obtained by navigating to the installation directory and typing:

 ```sh
 ./streetgreen.py --help